Squall Leonhart

 Squall was designed by Tetsuya Nomura with input from game director Yoshinori Kitase.
 He was modeled after the actor River Phoenix.
 Squall's weapon, the gunblade, was made so it would be difficult to master.
 To ensure players understand Squall's silent attitude, Kazushige Nojima made the character's thoughts open to them.
 Squall's first voiced appearance is in the first Kingdom Hearts game, in which he is voiced by Hideo Ishikawa in Japanese and by David Boreanaz in English; Doug Erholtz has since assumed the role for later English-speaking appearances.

-Squall had a mixed reaction from critics, some of whom judging him poorly in comparison with other Final Fantasy heroes due to his coldness and angst, and others praised his character development.
-The character has been popular, and his relationship with Rinoa has been praised.
+Squall has received mixed reaction from critics, with some judging him poorly in comparison with other Final Fantasy heroes due to his coldness and angst, and others praising his character development.
+The character has been popular, and his relationship with Rinoa has been notably praised.